Cold Calling: Definition, Tips, and Best Practices

 These questions get the prospect talking.
 They reveal pain points.
 They show you whether this is worth pursuing.

-Call at the Right Time
+Call at the right time

 But your data matters more than generic best practices.
 Track your own connect rates by day and time.
 Adjust based on what you see.